 Twolipps posted some wonderful shots of maples, a bald cypress, a tea house and the ponds from Brookside Gardens in Maryland.
 The first photo of the cypress is probably my favorite but all of the pictures epitomize fall!

-Garden Sense and shares with us the gorgeous colors that fall foliage brings to shrubs.
+Today’s entry comes from the blog Garden Sense and shares with us the gorgeous colors that fall foliage brings to shrubs.
 Brilliant barberries, itea, fothergilla, oak leaf hydrangea, chokeberry, and even azaleas fill this post with plenty of autumn wonder.
-Go pay a visit to Chris's post if you haven't already and enjoy what could be the last of fall's wondrous foliage!
+Go pay a visit to Chris’s post if you haven’t already and enjoy what could be the last of fall’s wondrous foliage!

-arden Sense has really enjoyed the fall color this year!
-This week's fall color post is all about the berries.
+Chris over at Garden Sense has really enjoyed the fall color this year!
+This week’s fall color post is all about the berries.
 In many ways the berries are even better than the foliage.
 They last beyond the color change, they create food for the birds, and the brightly colored berries are extremely festive this time of year!
-Stop over to Chris's blog and check out the hollies, the beatyberry, the chokeberries, and others!
+Stop over to Chris’s blog and check out the hollies, the beatyberry, the chokeberries, and others!

 If by some chance you submitted a post for the Fall Color Project and I’ve left you out please let me know!
 I’ll work you in!
 Also if you wrote a fall color post but weren’t aware of the Fall Color Project until know then do three things 1) let me know 2) add a link either to this post or the kick off Fall Color Project post in your Fall Color post and (most importantly) 3)Mark this on your calendar for next year!